TJB policies, protocols, and practices in place to prevent spread of Covid-19 currently in place.

 - Parents should conduct their own health screening (including a temperature check), on self and on child, at home each morning before leaving for school.
 Parents should closely monitor, their children and in members of their family (or anyone with whom their child comes into contact).

-- Anyone who has fever in addition to cold/respiratory symptoms must stay home for a minimum of 10 days and a full 72 hours after symptoms have stopped (without any medication).
+- Anyone who has fever in addition to cold/respiratory symptoms must stay home for a minimum of 7 days.

 - Children will have health checks/temperature taken throughout the day at TJB.
 If your child comes down with any of the symptoms above he/she will need to leave the facility as quickly as possible.
 To facilitate quick pick up in such cases (or if the Center needs to close quickly due to a COVID-19 case in our population), parents should be reachable at all times, and should be available to get their child (or have a designated alternate pick up person get their child) within 30 minutes of being contacted.